Council tax benefit/reduction entitlement

 If you request a claim form by telephone, email or personal visit to any of the council's One Stop Shops and subsequently complete and return that form to the Benefits Service or the One Stop Shop within one calendar month, your claim will be treated as being made on the date of your initial request.

 If you claim council tax benefit (either direct to the council or through the Department for Work and Pensions) within one month of claiming Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Pension Guarantee Credit, the date you are awarded either one of those benefits will be treated as your date of claim.

 End of entitlement

 Entitlement will continue until there is a change of circumstances that means entitlement must end.
-For example an increase in your income could mean that you no longer qualify for any benefit, an increase in your savings to more than £16,000 will mean you are excluded from entitlement.
+For example an increase in your income could mean that you no longer qualify for any benefit, an increase in your savings to more than £6,000 (£16,000 if you are over pension age) will mean you are excluded from entitlement.
 If you stop being liable for council tax your council tax benefit must also end.

 How is council tax benefit/reduction paid?

 Council tax benefit is shown as a rebate on your council tax bill reducing the amount you have to pay.